Fury-Labs/fury-bridge/relayer/spec/05_signing.md

 A leader is used for determining which peers participate in a signing party and coordinating retries when peers may go offline.

-When a bridge transaction is found on either Ethereum or Kava, the transaction hash is used to deterministically pick a random leader.
+When a bridge transaction is found on either Ethereum or Fury, the transaction hash is used to deterministically pick a random leader.

 ```go